whalim002/Predicting-emerging-variants-in-Influenza-by-assessing-new-metrics-using-GISAID-and-FluNet-metadata/README.md

     - ALPHA SMOOTHING:
 	- Coefficient is generalized with a value of 0.3 -> ".ewm(alpha=0.3, adjust=False)".
-	- Dynamic alpha smoothing (0.3 and 0.5) is omitted from the script (used as a special 		treatment after the outliers are filtered out.
+	- Dynamic alpha smoothing (0.3 and 0.5) is omitted from the script.

 'weighted_location_plotter_smoothed.py'
     - Read the output files (in '.tsv' based on the different subtypes) - load and validate the data